Eurasmus

 Eurasmus was a website founded in 2014 that offered accommodation, internships and unique city guides online.
 It offered a system in which exchange students could view many vacancies and easily apply to them or find accommodation and book it online using a secure payment system, what allows the students to have a room or apartment before they arrive in their Erasmus destination.
-Since February 2018 the website is no longer in use, and the domain is occupied by a porn site.

 History

-Eurasmus was founded in 2014 and is based in Seville, Spain.
-The company was given funding by the European Regional Development Fund scheme, allowing it to expand across Europe.
+Eurasmus was founded in 2014 and was based in Seville, Spain.
+The company received funding from the European Regional Development Fund scheme, allowing it to expand across Europe.
 The company had the aim to integrate by the end of 2015 a free internship portal for students looking to find internships, work placements and even jobs across Europe.

-Operational

-Eurasmus was a free to use platform for both landlords and users such as universities and students.
-Both sides had to create an account filling in the necessary information.
-Once a booking was successfully made, the landlord received the first month of rent minus a small fee, which was calculated based upon the number of months the tenant would be staying.